GabrielMoreau/uvmat-doc/help/README.md

 In the case of image pairs, the time interval Dt is displayed between the edit boxes *[i1], [j1]* and *[i2], [j2]*.
 This timing information can be read directly in the input file, in the case of movies or NetCDF files, or can be defined in a XML documentation file, see [#a3.5Imagedocumentationfiles.xml section 3.5] (in case of conflict, the latter prevails).

-*Note:* the five last input file names, as well as other pieces of personal information, are stored for convenience in a file (_uvmat_perso.mat_) automatically created in the user preference directory of Matlab (indicated by the Matlab command '>>prefdir'.
+*Note*: the five last input file names, as well as other pieces of personal information, are stored for convenience in a file (_uvmat_perso.mat_) automatically created in the user preference directory of Matlab (indicated by the Matlab command '>>prefdir'.
 Browsers then read default input in this file.
 A corruption of this file _uvmat_perso.mat_ may lead to problems for opening UVMAT, type '>>reinit' on the Matlab prompt to delete it and reinitialise the configuration of UVMAT.

 ### 2.4 General tools

-* *Mouse motion:* the local coordinates and field values are obtained by moving the mouse over a plotting axes.
+- *Mouse motion*: the local coordinates and field values are obtained by moving the mouse over a plotting axes.
   They are displayed in the text box *[text_display]* on the upper right.
-* *Zoom:* is activated by selecting the check box *CheckZoom* on the upper right.
+- *Zoom*: is activated by selecting the check box *CheckZoom* on the upper right.
   Zoom in by pressing the left mouse button on the graph.
   Zoom out by pressing the right mouse button.
   Alternatively, a zoomed region can be displayed as a separate figure by selecting *[CheckZoomFig]* and drawing a rectangle with the mouse.
   The zoomed region can be translated through the initial field by pressing the directional arrows of the keyboard.
-* *Graph limits:* they automatically adjust to the field when the check box *CheckFixLimits* is not selected (default).
+- *Graph limits*: they automatically adjust to the field when the check box *CheckFixLimits* is not selected (default).
   Otherwise they remain fixed, and can be adjusted by the boxes *[num_MinX]*, *[num_MaxX]*, *[num_MinY]*, *[num_MaxY]*.
-* *Coordinate aspect ratio:* when *[CheckFixAspectRatio]* is selected (the default option for images), the scale ratio for the x and y coordinates is fixed to 1 by default (it can be manually adjusted by the edit box *[num_AspectRatio]*.
+- *Coordinate aspect ratio*: when *[CheckFixAspectRatio]* is selected (the default option for images), the scale ratio for the x and y coordinates is fixed to 1 by default (it can be manually adjusted by the edit box *[num_AspectRatio]*.
   When *[CheckFixAspectRatio]* is not selected the graph scales along x and y automatically adjust to the figure size.

 ![](help-coordinates-titres.jpg)

-* *Extracting graphs:* The graph displayed in the central window can be copied to a separate figure by pressing the menu bar command *[Export/extract figure]*.
+- *Extracting graphs*: The graph displayed in the central window can be copied to a separate figure by pressing the menu bar command *[Export/extract figure]*.
   This allows plot editing, exporting in image format and printing, using standard Matlab graphic tools.
   Plots can be also exported on an existing figure for data comparison, using the option *[Export/export on axis]*.
   A movie can be produced using the command *[Export/make movie avi]*.
-* *Extracting data* as Matlab arrays.
+- *Extracting data* as Matlab arrays.
   Information stored in the GUI UVMAT (as _UserData_ in the figure) can be extracted in the Matlab work space by the menu bar command *[Export/field in workspace]* (or by pressing the right mouse button on the GUI).
   Type '>>Data_uvmat.Field' to get the current input field as a Matlab structure.
   An image or scalar matrix is for instance obtained as Data_uvmat.Field.A.
-* *Extracting a movie*.
+- *Extracting a movie*.
   You can create a movie reproducing the effect of the button ++> of uvmat: the content of each successive view is reproduced in an ancilary figure whose content is eventually saved as a movie with format .avi (no compression).
   Display in uvmat the field chosen as the first frame of the movie, and adjust the settings: it is advised to fix the scale of the scalar or vector fields to keep it constant during the movie.
   Then use the upper bar menu option *[Export/make movie]*.